 - edX – University math-based courses covering a range of topics; basics, chance, calculus, data science etc, that you can again use for free

-Chances are though you’ll probably get by just fine if you take things slow and just Google around for anything that’s not immediately coming to you.
+Otherwise, you’ll get by just fine if you take things slow and just Google around for anything that’s not immediately coming to you.
+Have faith!

 Do you need to be good at math to become a doctor?
 No. But it does help.

-Here are the key takeaways to stop you becoming intimidated:
+Here are the key takeaways to stop you from becoming intimidated:

 - The average med student is notoriously bad at math but it doesn’t stop thousands from graduating each year